 Here are a few important sunscreen tips:

-+ When purchasing a sunscreen, choose a broad-spectrum product to ensure that it protects against both UVA and UVB rays.
+- When purchasing a sunscreen, choose a broad-spectrum formula to ensure that it protects against both UVA and UVB rays.

-+ Reapply frequently through the day, especially after contact with water or exercising.
+- Reapply frequently through the day, especially after contact with water or working up a sweat.